workshopdemos/doggos-gse/tests/README.md

 2. Navigate to the test4z package using the command below:

         cd tests
 3. Run the following command to install the node dependencies.
-Test4z configuration will be started following the dependency installation, enter your username when command prompt asks.
+Test4z configuration and file deployment will be started following the dependency installation, enter your username when command prompt asks.

         npm install